AntoineHERBAUX/CROPSENSE/README.md

 ## 🚀 How to Use the Pipeline

 ### Step 1: Data Acquisition

 1. Set Color Shades output folder to C:/CROPSENSE/INBOX.
 2. Set the base filename to the Plant ID (e.g., P01_).
+3. Make sure both your cameras have the right date and hour
-3. Capture images.
+4. Capture images.
-4. Copy Workswell thermal files to the same INBOX folder.
+5. Copy Workswell thermal files to the same INBOX folder.

 ### Step 2: Run the Script